OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/getAllStudentsNotMine/{docent_id}:
 	Returns all users that are not connected to a specific docent.

+/api/v1/getFirstAnswersOfMyStudents/{docent_id}
+	returns all first answers of answersheets made by students of {docent_id}

 /api/v1/removeLinkToStudent/{student_id}:
 	Allows an user to remove a student from their group/ unlink